 You begin to digest carbohydrates the minute the food hits your mouth.
 The saliva secreted from your salivary glands moistens food as it’s chewed.

-Saliva releases an enzyme called amylase, which breaks down the sugars in the carbohydrates you’re eating.
+Saliva releases an enzyme called amylase, which begins the breakdown process of the sugars in the carbohydrates you’re eating.

 2. The stomach

-From there, you swallow the food now that’s it’s chewed into smaller pieces.
+From there, you swallow the food now that it’s chewed into smaller pieces.
 The carbohydrates travel through your esophagus to your stomach.
 At this stage, the food is referred to as chyme.